-Intradiscal therapy is a minimally-invasive and revolutionary treatment for chronic lower back pain.
-It’s also known as IDET spine therapy, or Intradiscal electrothermal therapy.
+Intradiscal therapy is a minimally-invasive and revolutionary treatment for chronic low back pain.
+It’s also known as IDET spine therapy or Intradiscal electrothermal therapy.
 IDET is a safe and effective treatment for herniated discs, and other painful degenerative disc diseases (DDD).

 IDET for Treatment of Degenerative Disc Disease and Herniated Disc

 The heat element of IDET therapy may eliminate pain in one or a combination of ways:

 - It modifies pain-sensitive nerve fibers of a spinal disc and destroys pain receptors in the area.

 - It causes the collagen tissue within the disc wall to contract, sealing up the tiny tears that cause pain.